Xilinx/Vitis_IP_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 More details are provided in the :ref:`API_REFERENCE`.

-An example of how to use this is given in the section :ref:`FIR_CODE_EXAMPLE`.
 When configured for a SSR operation, the FIR has a two-dimensional array (paths x phases) of units which are themselves FIRs, though each atomic FIR in this structure can itself be a series of kernels as described by ``TP_CASC_LEN``.
 The `getKernels()` access function returns a pointer to the array of kernels within the SSR FIR.
 This array will have ``TP_SSR * TP_SSR * TP_CASC_LEN`` members.
 The index in the array is determined by its path number, phase number and cascade position as shown in the following equation.

 .. code-block::